PagerDuty/pdpyras/sphinx/source/user_guide.rst

 follow these conventions, and will run into ``KeyError`` when used on endpoints that do not.

-On some endpoints, however, entity wrapping is disabled, and the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method.
+On endpoints that do not wrap entities, however, the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method.
+This is necessary to avoid discarding features of the response schema.

-This is essential to avoid discarding features of the response schema.
+The configuration that this client uses to decide if entity wrapping is enabled for an endpoint or not is stored in the module variable ``pdpyras.ENTITY_WRAPPER_CONFIG`` and generally follows this rule: *If the endpoint's response body or expected request body contains only one property that points to all the content of the requested resource, entity wrapping is enabled for the endpoint.* The only exception is for resource collection endpoints that support pagination, where response bodies have additional pagination control properties like ``more`` but no content-bearing properties.

-The configuration that this client uses to decide if entity wrapping is enabled for an endpoint or not are stored in the module variable ``pdpyras.ENTITY_WRAPPER_CONFIG`` and generally follows this rule: **If the endpoint's response body or expected request body contains only one property that points to all the content of the requested resource, or if it is a request made to an endpoint that features pagination, entity wrapping is enabled for the endpoint.**
+This rule also applies to endpoints like ``POST /business_services/{id}/subscribers`` where the response is wrapped differently than the request.
+One can still pass the content to be wrapped via the ``json`` argument without the ``subscribers`` wrapper, while the return value is the list representing the content inside of the ``subscriptions`` wrapper in the response, and there is no need to incorporate any particular endpoint's wrapper name into the implementation.

 Some endpoints are unusual in that the request must be wrapped but the response is not wrapped or vice versa, i.e. creating Schedule overrides (``POST /schedules/{id}/overrides``) or to create a status update on an incient (``POST /incidents/{id}/status_updates``).
-In all such cases, the above rule still applies, albeit differently for the request as for the response.
+In all such cases, the user still does not need to account for this, as the content will be returned and the request entity is wrapped as appropriate.
 For instance:

 .. code-block:: python